A better planet for future generations.

 Let’s call this system what it is - totally unfair.
 Our direct-to-local model allows 87% of your trip dollars to stay in the destination, empowering its communities with long-term, locally based income.

 A safer distribution of footfall.

 Machu Picchu, the Taj Mahal, Iguazu Falls; today, a mind-blowing 80% of all travelers visit the same 5 to 10 spots in every country.

 During peak season alone, the worst-hit cities experience a population increase of +1,000%, damaging everything from infrastructure to local culture and environment.

 Our local experts promote a win-win solution for everyone: longer stays to turn stopovers into meaningful discoveries, straying off the well-worn tourist circuit, and visiting highlights during off-peak season or hours.

 Despite the fact that tourism creates 1 out of every 10 jobs globally, the majority don’t meet the basic requirements of fair pay, safe working conditions, or access to equal opportunities.

-We privilege women-owned businesses, and projects that employ underrepresented members of society, while our Agent Charter
+We privilege women-owned businesses, and projects that employ underrepresented members of society, while our elsewhere Charter

 ensures that guides and drivers are paid proper wages and work in safe conditions.